 To delete all resources and artifacts created by the enabling script, open the .env file in a text editor

-and change the value of
+and change the values of the following variables.

-And run the disabling script with the --destroy flag.
+Run the disabling script with the --destroy flag.

-./disable_aws_apigw_integration.sh --destroy
+./disable_aws_apigw_integration.sh --destroyNotes

-3. Set the retention period for CloudWatch Log Groups associated with APIs deployed in AWS API Gateway to at least 1 day, or according to the your retention policy.
+"cq-discovery-only" = "true"4.
+Set the retention period for CloudWatch Log Groups associated with APIs deployed in AWS API Gateway to at least 1 day, or according to the your retention policy.